orbingol/NURBS-Python/.github/CONTRIBUTING.md

 # Contribution Guidelines

-First of all, I am really glad you are here and I hope you liked NURBS-Python.
-I appreciate your time and efforts on testing and debugging NURBS-Python.
+NURBS-Python is a free and open-source project released under [MIT License](../LICENSE) and you are always welcome to contribute to NURBS-Python and it could happen in many ways!

+The development started with the intentions of providing an object-oriented NURBS library in pure Python for scientific and research purposes.
+The author and all the contributors volunteered their free time to develop and improve this project, and I appreciate your time in using, developing and testing NURBS-Python.

 Before you post, I would like to recommend some resources for starters:

 * [Code of Conduct](CODE_OF_CONDUCT.md)
 * [README file](../README.rst)
 * [Official Documentation](http://nurbs-python.readthedocs.io/en/latest/)
 * [The NURBS Book](http://www.springer.com/gp/book/9783642973857)

 ## Before you post, please read!

+We have a nice [Code of Conduct](CODE_OF_CONDUCT.md) document and it describes pretty much everything you need to know in the most appropriate way.
+Please see [Code of Conduct](CODE_OF_CONDUCT.md) for details.

-It would be good to remember these before you post to the issue tracker or email the author:
+In summary, it would be good to remember these before you post to the issue tracker or email the author:

 * Remember that you are talking to humans
 * Adhere to the same standards of behavior that you follow in your real life as you are talking to complete strangers